Sigebert of Gembloux: Works

 Sigebert's most celebrated work is the Chronicon sive Chronographia ("Chronicle or Chronography"), a universal chronicle that Auguste Molinier found to be the best work of its kind.
 It contains many errors and little original information.
 He desired probably merely to give a chronological survey; consequently, there is only a bare list of events even for the era in which he lived, though the last years, including 1105–1111, are treated in more detail.
 It covers the period between 381 and 1111, and its author was evidently a man of much learning.
 The work became in time, the principal source of information with reference to the churches and abbeys of Belgium and Northern France.
 The first of many printed editions was published in 1513; the best is in Monumenta Germaniae Historica: Scriptores Vol. VI, with introduction by Ludwig Conrad Bethmann.
 After Sigebert's death his chronicle was continued by Anselm of Gembloux.

 The chronicle was very popular during the later Middle Ages; it gained a very high reputation, was circulated in numberless copies, and was used by many writers and found numerous continuators, serving as the basis of many later works of history.
 Notwithstanding various oversights and mistakes, the industry and wide reading of Sigebert deserve honorable mention.
 The original autograph manuscript is in the Royal Library of Belgium.

 Other works by Sigebert are a life of the Frankish king Sigebert III (Vita Sigeberti III regis Austrasiae), founder of the monastery of St. Martin at Metz.
 While at Metz he wrote the biography of Bishop Theodoric I of Metz (964–985), and also a long poem on the martyrdom of St. Lucy, whose relics were venerated at the Abbey of St. Vincent.
 After his return to Gembloux he also wrote similar works for this abbey, namely a long poem on the martyrdom of the Theban Legion—as Gembloux had relics of its reputed leader St. Exuperius (d.
-262)—and a history of the early abbots of Gembloux to 1048 (Gesta abbatum Gemblacensium), whichw as continued by Gottschalk of Gembloux.
+262)—and a history of the early abbots of Gembloux to 1048 (Gesta abbatum Gemblacensium), which was continued by Gottschalk of Gembloux.

 He also made a catalogue of one hundred and seventy-one ecclesiastical writers and their works from Gennadius to his own time, De scriptoribus ecclesiasticis, which mentions his own work.

 Sigebert was also a hagiographer.
 Among his writings in this connexion may be mentioned revisions of the biographies of St. Maclovius and the two early bishops of Liège, Theodard of Maastricht and Lambert of Maastricht; further the vita of Dietrich, bishop of Metz (d.
 984) who was the founder of the abbey of St Vincent in that city (Vita Deoderici, Mettensis episcopi) and of Wicbert or Guibert (d.
-962) who founded the abbey of Gembloux (Vita Wicberti).
+962) who founded the abbey of Gembloux (Vita Wicberti) in what is now Belgium.